fxbonnet/fffc/README.md

 ## How to run

 First time running:
-make sure node is installed and run "npm install"
+make sure node is installed and run "npm install" and "npm install --only=dev"

 Run:
 node index